jax-ml/jax/docs/new_docs/201/shard-map.md

 `shard_map` is complementary to, and composable with, the automatic compiler-based parallelization built into `jit`.
 With `jit` you write code as if for a single device, and [the compiler can automatically partition computation over multiple devices](sharding.md), generating per-device code and communication collectives behind the scenes.
 With `shard_map` you take control, writing your own partitioned code and explicit collectives.
 Or you can do a bit of both: take manual control across groups of devices while leaving within-group device partitioning up to the compiler.
 The two approaches can be mixed, matched, and composed as needed.

 By reading this tutorial, you'll learn how to use `shard_map` to get full control over your multi-device code.
 You'll see in detail how it composes with `jax.jit`'s automatic parallelization and `jax.grad`'s automatic differentiation.
-We'll also give some basic examples of neural network parallelization strategies, for a more detailed example see {doc}`/the-training-cookbook`.
+We'll also give some basic examples of neural network parallelization strategies.

 We'll assume this tutorial is being run in an environment with eight devices: